-- 7.1.1.
-Annual evaluations are an important part of the tenure process but are also an important part of evaluating all faculty-tenured, tenure-track and non-tenure track.
-Thus all faculty will have an annual evaluation.
-Non-tenure track faculty and tenure-track faculty evaluations are conducted by the department chair, an assistant chair, or by the division dean in cases where the faculty member is the department chair or where there is no department chair.
-Annual evaluations of tenured faculty are conducted by the division dean. - 7.1.2.
-The annual evaluation of non-tenured and tenure-track faculty will include: - 7.1.2.1. a review of the Faculty Development Plan, - 7.1.2.2. a self-evaluation, - 7.1.2.3. the chair or dean's evaluation of teaching, professional development and service.
+- 5.1.1.
+Regular evaluations are an important part of the tenure process but are also an important part of evaluating all faculty-tenured, tenure-track and non-tenure track.
+Thus all faculty will have a regular evaluation.
+Annual evaluations are conducted for tenure-track faculty members.
+The department chair will conduct the annual evaluation for tenure-track faculty members and the division dean will conduct evaluations every three years for tenured faculty.
+Deans can assist department chairs in annual evaluations when the chair's evaluation load is particularly heavy or it is the chair being evaluated.
+If a chair is not tenured, the dean may perform the evaluations.
+Deans will conduct the three-year evaluation once a faculty member is post-tenure. - 5.1.2.
+The annual evaluation of tenure-track faculty will include: - 5.1.2.1. a review of the Faculty Development Plan, - 5.1.2.2. a self-evaluation, - 5.1.2.3. the chair or dean's evaluation of teaching, professional development and service. - 5.1.3.
+For tenured faculty, the three-year evaluation will focus on teaching and a review of the FDP and include: - 5.1.3.1. a review of the Faculty Development Plan, - 5.1.3.2. a self-evaluation. - 5.1.3.3. the chair or dean's evaluation of teaching, professional development and service.

-- 7.1.3.
-For tenured faculty, the annual evaluation will focus on teaching and a review of the FDP.
-Every third year, tenured faculty will undergo a full evaluation that includes - 7.1.3.1. a review of the Faculty Development Plan, - 7.1.3.2. a self-evaluation, - 7.1.3.3. the chair or dean's evaluation of teaching, professional development and service. - 7.1.4.
-The VPAA conducts an annual evaluation of each dean according to criteria established in the FDP. - 7.1.5.
-All annual evaluations will be conducted before April 15 of the spring semester. - 7.1.6.
-If, as a result of the annual evaluation, a non-tenured faculty member is found to not be meeting the minimum standards required of a faculty member of his or her discipline, the department chair or dean shall meet with the VPAA to discuss remediation, discipline or non-renewal. - 7.1.7.
+- 5.1.4.
+The VPAA conducts an annual evaluation of each dean according to criteria established in the document entitled "Duties and Responsibilities of Deans and Department Chairs." - 5.1.5.
+All annual and three-year evaluations will be conducted before April 15 of the spring semester. - 5.1.6.
+If, as a result of the annual evaluation, a tenure-track faculty member is found to not be meeting the minimum standards required of a faculty member of his or her discipline, the department chair or dean shall meet with the VPAA to discuss remediation, discipline or non-renewal. - 5.1.7.
 If, as a result of the annual review, a tenured faculty member is found to not be meeting the minimum standards required of a tenured member of his or her discipline, he or she is responsible for remediating the deficiencies, and the College shall assist through developmental opportunities.
-A faculty member's failure to successfully remediate deficiencies may result in disciplinary action according to this Policy. - 7.1.8.
-If, as a result of the annual review a Dean is found to not be meeting the minimum standards required of them, the VPAA will review the results with the Dean and determine if remediation is needed or replacement.
-Deans serve at the will of the administration.
+A faculty member's failure to successfully remediate deficiencies may result in disciplinary action according to Policy. - 5.1.8.
+For clarity, Deans serve at the will of the administration as a Dean but also have status as a faculty member.
+Persons serving as Deans will have regular reviews as described above, either annually if tenure track or three-years if tenured, with regard to their status as a faculty member.
+This review may be done by the ATC directly or to a person they assign.
+Deans will also be reviewed each year regarding their status as a Dean to aid administration in evaluating them for that position.
+This annual evaluation will be conducted by the VPAA.

-7.2.
+5.2.
 Tenure Track Evaluations